zacharee/NachoNotch/app/src/main/assets/Terms.md

 However, there are some limitations:
  - Nacho Notch does *not* function in landscape, as doing so would cut content off.
  - Nacho Notch does *not* push the display content below the notch area.
 While this is possible, it is not in the scope of this project and introduces overall usability issues.
+ - Nacho Notch does *not* function on the lockscreen.
+This is a limitation in Android.

 Please understand that, while these limitations can be worked around, those workarounds could cause many other issues.

+Nacho Notch also forces the status bar icons to be white.
+On some devices, this process also forces the navigation bar buttons to be white, occasionally resulting in an issue where the buttons are white on a white background.
+See the *Usage* section for options.